 Sac Metro Air District staff reviews and provides comments on new construction and development projects in Sacramento County to reduce the project’s emissions of greenhouse gases and other air pollutants.
 Solutions such as bicycle racks, bike lanes, solar panels, and street trees can help projects reduce their environmental footprint and greenhouse gas emissions, and foster a healthier living environment.

 Sac Metro Air District is partnering with ZipCar, Mutual Housing California, and the Sacramento Housing and Redevelopment Agency to bring electric vehicle car share to multi-family low income housing.
-This pilot project will enable low-income residents to improve their lives through the use of zero-emissions vehicles, reducing emissions while enabling better access to jobs, health care, schools, fresh food, and more.
+Our Community CarShare is a pilot project will enable low-income residents to improve their lives through the use of zero-emissions vehicles, reducing emissions while enabling better access to jobs, health care, schools, fresh food, and more.

 Did you know that burning wood produces black carbon?
 More commonly known as soot, black carbon also contributes to global warming.
 It has a short lifespan in the atmosphere, so reducing black carbon emissions can help have an immediate effect on climate change.
 The Sac Metro Air District may provide financial assistance for residents to replace older wood burning stoves with more efficient or natural gas options, including funding especially for low income residents.
 Learn more.